Leinard/tables_to_latex-Python-/README.md

 # tables_to_latex-Python-

-NOTE: WHATCH THIS README IN
+NOTE: WHATCH THIS README IN RAW MODE TO SEE THE FORMAT EXPECTED OF THE INPUT CHARTS

 This file is a converter of data chart's you can read with Python, into a chart with LaTeX format.